Grief is agony.

 reason for feeling guilty, please remember that

-feeling guilty is a natural, integral part of the grieving process; and whatever you
+feeling guilty is a natural, integral part of the grieving process.
+You

 were obviously a good guardian to your cat, or you wouldn't be torturing